MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M06_ak.md

 9. For **Number Type** select **User (Subscriber)**.

+10. For the Operator, pick Microsoft

-10. For **Quantity**  select 1.
+11. For **Quantity**  select 1.

-11. In the **Search for new numbers** section, you can use one of the following approaches to find new numbers:
+12. In the **Search for new numbers** section, you can use one of the following approaches to find new numbers:

 	* Search by city name